AdobeDocs/commerce-knowledge-base.en/help/best-practices/database/database-best-practices-for-magento-commerce-cloud.md

 Triggers are used to log changes into audit tables.
 Adobe recommends configuring the application to write directly to the audit tables instead of using the trigger functionality for these reasons:

 * Triggers are interpreted as code and MySQL does not precompile them.
-Hooking onto your query’s transaction space, they add the overhead to a parser and interpreter for each query performed with the table.
+Hooking onto your query's transaction space, they add the overhead to a parser and interpreter for each query performed with the table.
 * The triggers share the same transaction space as the original queries, and while those queries compete for locks on the table, the triggers independently compete on locks on another table.

 To learn about alternatives to using custom triggers, refer to [Best Practice triggers usage](https://support.magento.com/hc/en-us/articles/360048050352) in our support knowledge base.